nhrrob/wp-fatal-tester/README.md

 ### Default Behavior

-**By default, the tool now shows only fatal errors** to focus on critical issues that will break plugin functionality.
-This change was made because showing all 71,000+ errors (including warnings) was overwhelming.
+**By default, the tool shows only fatal errors** to focus on critical issues that will break plugin functionality.
+This filtering approach helps developers concentrate on the most important issues first.

 - **Fatal errors** (severity: `error`) are issues that will prevent your plugin from working
 - **Warnings** (severity: `warning`) are about deprecated features or potential future issues